mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 Toolpad supports connecting to data in two ways:

 1. Link REST APIs to Toolpad through HTTP queries—this is the most common way of getting data to Toolpad.
 2. Write custom functions in your own IDE to connect to any data source.
 You can reuse your existing scripts, business logic, database models, client libraries, and secrets.
-These allow you to have a single, shared codebase for internal or external applications—meaning **no duplication or fragmentation**.
+These allow you to have a single, shared codebase for internal or external applications—meaning no duplication or fragmentation.

 ### Development lifecycle

-Toolpad gives you **full control** over your app's development lifecycle.
+Toolpad gives you full control over your app's development lifecycle.
 Toolpad is "local-first": your project lives on your own file system, so you can use your own IDE, version control system, deployment target, and CLI tools.

 Like any Node.js app, you can self-host a Toolpad app on your own server or any hosting provider of your choice (such as AWS, Render, Railway, or Heroku).
 Toolpad does not lock you in to its own cloud hosting.